What Are Your Survival Patterns in Relationships?

 Here at PIVOT, we will help you not only address these issues but also apply high-result solutions to resolve them.
 Whether you want to work on yourself or improve your relationship building skills, our carefully devised process and workshops will help you identify the underlying negative patterns, take steps to modify them, and learn how to build a more loving, understanding relationship with yourself and others.

-With us, you can join intensive workshops for personal growth at the Glass House or achieve progress through individual coaching with our PIVOT Advocate.
+With us, you can join intensive workshops for personal growth at the Glass House or achieve progress through individual coaching with a PIVOT Coach.
 We give you an opportunity to not only identify the problem and its cause but also intensively work on altering well-established behaviors.
 Get the support & professional guidance you need with us!

 Does Love Make The World Go Round?